Ladies’ Initiated in Baseball Day

 #HASHTAGS

-International Surfing Day is celebrated annually on the Third Saturday In June.
+International Young Eagles Day is celebrated annually on the second Saturday in June.

 JUNE 18TH INTERNATIONAL PICNIC DAY